top of page

 • It is against the law to bribe someone to sign.

-• Do NOT remove staples, tear, or deface the petition in any way.
+• It is against the law to remove staples, tear, or deface the petition in any way.

 For the Signature to be valid: